XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 });
 ```

-You should now run the application twice: At the first run, you will be asked for a seed and a password.
-When you run it the second time it will prompt you for the password and you should be good to go instantly:
+Start up the application:

 ```console
 npm run start
 ```

+On first run, It should first prompt you for an account seed and then for a password.
+After you have created a wallet this way, you should close the application and start it up a second time: On second run it should prompt you for the password, and you should see the same result as in the last step.

 To run the reference application found in `content/_code-samples/build-a-wallet/desktop-js` for this step, run: